Stacked glass payment cards with a euro symbol, lion silhouette, and Bulgarian flag

 Nexo has a unique position in the Bulgarian market.
 Founded in Sofia in 2018 by Antoni Trenchev and Kosta Kantchev, Nexo operates one of the largest crypto lending platforms globally.
 Its Nexo Card at 2% cashback is modest on rewards, but the borrow-to-spend model allows Bulgarian holders to spend against BTC or ETH collateral without triggering the 10% disposal tax.

-For a Bulgarian developer sitting on BGN 50,000 in appreciated ETH, spending borrowed stablecoins preserves the entire position while avoiding BGN 5,000 in tax.
+For a Bulgarian developer sitting on EUR 25,000 in appreciated ETH, spending borrowed stablecoins preserves the entire position while avoiding EUR 2,500 in tax.
 The collateral continues earning staking yield.
-Nexo also offers instant crypto purchases with Bulgarian lev via bank transfer, a rare BGN on-ramp.
+Nexo also offers instant crypto purchases with EUR via bank transfer.

-For cashback with subscription perks, Plutus reaches 9% with 3 perk rebates on Premium (GBP 19.99/month, approx. EUR 280/year).
-At Bulgarian subscription prices, the perk value (approx. BGN 540-612/year for Netflix, Spotify, and a third service) roughly covers the subscription cost.
-However, 2.5% FX on all BGN transactions (despite the EUR-BGN currency board peg) reduces net cashback value for domestic spending.
+For cashback with subscription perks, Plutus reaches 9% with 3 perk rebates on Premium (GBP 19.99/month).
+At Bulgarian subscription prices, the perk value (approx. EUR 275-310/year for Netflix, Spotify, and a third service) roughly covers the subscription cost.
+Since euro adoption, the old 2.5% FX penalty on domestic transactions is gone - Plutus now charges 0% FX on EUR purchases, making it a strong option for Bulgarian users for the first time.

 COCA at up to 8% (1% free Starter, scaling with staking $COCA tokens) with 6% stablecoin APY combines card rewards with passive yield in a self-custody framework that avoids custodial counterparty risk.